Coder787-source/KytyPlus/README.md

 - **UMA heap detection** — detects unified-memory architectures (device-local + host-visible + host-coherent).
 Detection is live; the staging-bypass itself is not yet wired.
 - **Bandwidth-aware adaptive LOD bias** — monitors frame timing and ramps texture LOD bias up under bandwidth pressure / down with headroom, invalidating stale samplers via a generation counter. *(First in the PS5 scene.
 Mechanism self-validatable; game-level benefit unvalidated.)*
 - **MMIO bus + NVMe LLE foundation** — a real address-range router for memory-mapped devices (registered in the boot path) plus an NVMe controller rewritten as an `MmioDevice` talking to the real MMU. *(First LLE infrastructure in the PS5 scene.
 Not yet exercised by games — groundwork, not a working storage path.)*
-- **Unified PS4/PS5 dispatch** — auto-detects PS4 vs PS5 from the game ELF and dispatches PS4 titles to an embedded **shadPS4** subprocess, reparenting its window into KytyPlus with unified saves. *(Only unified PS4/PS5 emulator.
-Wired, not yet tested with a real PS4 game.)*
 - **Native DualSense HID driver** — replaces SDL-only input with a native HID driver (buttons, sticks, L2/R2, gyro/IMU, touchpad in; rumble, lightbar RGB, adaptive trigger effects out), wired into the real pad path. *(First in the PS5 scene.
 Spec-accurate, not validated on a physical DualSense.
 Windows-only,no macOS or Linux stub,untested in games.)*
 - **Extended CPU instruction emulation** — software-emulates 15+ x86-64 instructions that fault on hosts lacking them (RDTSC/RDTSCP, CPUID hypervisor leaves, XGETBV/XSETBV, RDMSR/WRMSR, RDPMC/RDPRU/RDPID, CLZERO, WBINVD/INVD, MWAIT, descriptor-table/status-word ops). *(Extends upstream’s MONITORX/MWAITX + SSE4a + SHA-NI baseline.
 Strictly additive, no-regression.)*
 - **EXIT diagnostics** — 24 highest-impact unimplemented-path guards upgraded from raw condition strings to descriptive messages, so tester crash logs say what opcode/register/syscall was missing. *(No-regression.)*